Bobby Sprowl: Houston Astros

-The following season, Sprowl was traded to the Astros.
+The following season, Sprowl was traded to the Astros for Craig Minetto.
 He pitched in 19 games over the next three years, mostly in middle relief.
-He was sent back to the minors in 1982, and spent three seasons in the Astros and Baltimore Orioles organizations.
+Sprowl was sent back to the minors in 1982 and spent three seasons in the Astros and Baltimore Orioles organizations.
 The closest he ever got to the majors again was three games for the Astros' top affiliate, the Tucson Toros.
-He ended his major-league career with an 0-3 record in four years.
+Sprowl ended his major-league career with an 0-3 record over four years.

 Coaching career

-He is currently the head coach of the Shelton State Community College baseball team.
+Sprowl is currently the head coach of the Shelton State Community College baseball team.